danieloleynyk/python-remote-debug/README.md

-python-remote-debug template
+python-seed template
 =====================

 What's it?
 ----------
-This is a template contains all the needed tools to remote debug <br/> using pycharm-professional (tested on 2021.1 version)
+This is an opinionated template that contains all the needed tools to develop production ready python apps, some features that can be found in this template: <br/>
+- remote container debug using pycharm-professional (tested on 2021.1 version)
+- linting, using flake8 with some useful plugins
+- formatting, using black
+- testing, coverage, using pytest & coverage
+- type safety

-Sadly there is no way to make it work on the community edition since I'm using <br/>
-some features that are only available on the professional version (ssh interpreter)
+Sadly there is no way to make remote container debugging work on the community edition since I'm using some features that are only available on the professional version (ssh interpreter)

 Motivation
 ----------
-My goal was to achieve a fully containerized development environment, something similar to vscode's remote-containers extension.
-Unfortunately I've encountered numerous issues during my attempts which brought me to issues that were opened 5-7 years ago on jetbrain's youtrack issues platform... <br/>
+My goal was to achieve a fully containerized batteries included development environment, getting the option to remote debug (similarly to vscode's dev containers) my python code was my mail goal, unfortunately I've encountered numerous issues during my attempts which brought me to issues that were opened 5-7 years ago on jetbrain's youtrack issues platform... <br/>
-Side note, this is kind of sad the amount of workarounds that I had to make in order to make it work, there is no reason that such a simple feature would be that hard to achieve especially in a paid product...
+Side note, this is kind of sad the amount of workarounds that I had to make in order to make it work, there is no reason that such a simple feature would be that hard to achieve especially in a paid product... <br/>
+During the process I've decided to take it a step further and also add all the needed tools to make it a batteries included template`(testing, linting, formatting)`

 How does it work?
 -----------------